David Crisafulli: Queensland Health recruitment corruption allegation

 On 2 September 2025 Crisafulli was referred to the Queensland Crime and Corruption Commission, Queensland's peak anti-corruption body over allegations that Crisafulli, along with health minister Tim Nicholls, inappropriately intervened to push Queensland Health's senior public servant, Director-General Dr David Rosegren to rescind an offer of employment made to Dr Krispin Hajkowicz for a permanent Chief Health Officer role.
-The intervention came after discussion from the Premier to Dr Rosegren and resulted in the job offer being withdrawn after the would be candidate had already take publicity photographs for a draft media release regarding the appointment.
+The intervention came after discussion from the Premier to Dr Rosegren and resulted in the job offer being withdrawn after the would be candidate had already taken publicity photographs for a draft media release regarding the appointment.
 Crisafulli stated that he had "advised Rosegren" of "the concerns of the Government", prior to the withdrawal of the role despite the expert recruitment panel identifying Dr Hajkowicz as the preferred candidate.
 The submission to the CCC alleged that Crisafulli intervened to block the appointment in order to punish Dr Hajkowicz for his wife's political views, after she made a submission to Parliament regarding laws exempting the future Brisbane Olympic stadium from legal oversight.
 Acting Premier David Janetzki refused to comment on the investigation.

+Gender-affirming care

+In 2025, under Crisafulli's leadership, Minister for Health Tim Nicholls announced an immediate pause on new prescriptions of puberty-blocking medication and cross-sex hormones for patients under 18, citing an internal review into the practices of the Cairns Sexual Health Service.
+Following protest and a legal challenge from the parent of a transgender teenager, the Supreme Court of Queensland overturned the directive on 27 October 2025 on the grounds that Nicholls and Queensland Health Director David Rosengren had failed to adequately consult Queensland's health and hospital services before announcing the ban.
+The ban was legally reinstated just hours later by Nicholls under a new directive.
+The LNP government faced criticism from experts and activists for the directive, including an independent November 2025 review by Victoria's former chief psychiatrist Dr Ruth Vine, and for its decision to withhold review on the ban until the projected 2031 outcome of a UK clinical trial.

+Natural areas

+In 2025, the state government added 8,700 hectares to Queensland's national park and nature refuge system, including 6,000 hectares within the Wet Tropics World Heritage Area.